-Purpose: This report contains information concerning the main activities and decisions taken by the World Heritage Committee since the fourteenth session of the General Assembly of States Parties to the World Heritage Convention held in October 2003.
+This document provides the Committee with the draft report to be presented to the General Conference.
+The report contains information concerning the main activities and decisions taken by the World Heritage Committee since the 14th session of the General Assembly of States Parties to the World Heritage Convention held on 14-15 October 2003.
+Information relating to the 29th session of the World Heritage Committee will be included after the closure of this session.